A man, a bike and a gun: Police search for evidence to solve the killing of UnitedHealthcare’s CEO on the streets of New York

 (CNN) — As the investigation into the fatal shooting of a health care executive in Manhattan enters its fifth day, police are missing key pieces of evidence and are combing through what they have gathered for more clues, as the suspect remains on the run.

-The New York Police Department is getting help from the FBI and other law enforcement agencies across the country to search for the suspect, with the public being encouraged with rewards.
+The New York Police Department is working with the FBI and other law enforcement agencies across the country to search for the suspect, with the public being encouraged with rewards.
+Two new photos released by police show the suspect masked with a hood in the backseat of a vehicle and wearing a jacket walking on the street.

 While authorities say they believe the suspect has long left New York City after fatally shooting UnitedHealthcare CEO Brian Thompson on Wednesday, officials said they feel confident he will be captured.